krother/Python3_Basics_Tutorial/challenges/count_words.rst

 Hint 7: Did it work?
 ~~~~~~~~~~~~~~~~~~~~
-Where would you expect words like ‘is’, ‘the’, ‘sea’, and ‘cerebellum’ to occur?
+Where would you expect words like 'is', 'the', 'sea', and 'cerebellum' to occur?
 Check whether the output of the program corresponds to your expectations.
-Does ‘captain’ or ‘whale’ occur more often in the text?
+Does 'captain' or 'whale' occur more often in the text?

 .. hint::

    The first five places should be taken by of (6614),  and (6433), a (4726), to (4625), and in (4173).
-   You have to check yourself whether ‘whale’ or ‘captain’ is first.
+   You have to check yourself whether 'whale' or 'captain' is first.

 Hint 8: Special characters
 ~~~~~~~~~~~~~~~~~~~~~~~~~~
 Special and uppercase characters may be a problem when separating words.